Leviticus 16:29-31 (NASB)

 The young bullock was then slaughtered and its blood collected in a basin for later use.
 An attendant received the basin and kept it stirring so that the blood would not coagulate.

 Then came the most important part of the ceremony.
-The High Priest walked up the ramp to the altar, filled a gold censer with coals and a golden ladle with incense.
+The High Priest went to the altar, filled a gold censer with coals and a golden ladle with incense.
 Then, with everyone watching, he walked into the Most Holy Place, where no one but the High Priest entered except on Yom Kippur.

 Leviticus 16:13 (NASB)